Rethinking Analytical Processing in the GPU Era: Introduction

 On the software side, the GPU ecosystem has significantly matured.
 Libraries such as \texttt{libcudf}~\cite{cudf} provides high-performance primitives like joins and aggregations that a GPU SQL engine can build upon.
 The rise of composable data systems~\cite{composable}---driven by open standards like Substrait~\cite{substrait} for query representation, Apache Arrow and Parquet for columnar data formats---enable greater interoperability.
 A modern GPU engine can reuse existing components, such as SQL parser and query optimizer, to drastically reduce the complexity of building the system from the ground up.

 To demonstrate the feasibility of GPU-native databases, we have built Sirius\footnote{https://github.com/sirius-db/sirius}, a prototype open-source SQL engine that uses GPU as the primary execution device and delivers drop-in acceleration across diverse data systems.
 Sirius integrates seamlessly with existing database systems via the standard Substrait query representation.
 For example, plugging Sirius into DuckDB causes minimal change to the user-facing interface.
 Instead of executing the query using DuckDB’s CPU engine, the Substrait plan is routed to Sirius for GPU-native execution.
 Sirius builds on GPU libraries such as \texttt{libcudf}~\cite{cudf}, \texttt{RMM}~\cite{rmm}, and \texttt{NCCL}~\cite{nccl}, reusing optimized implementations of core relational operators like joins, filters, aggregations, and data shuffle.
 Thanks to its modular design, Sirius also allows developers to easily switch the operator implementation between these GPU libraries and custom CUDA kernels.
 This flexibility reduces engineering overhead while enabling Sirius to achieve end-to-end GPU acceleration.
-Our detailed evaluation on TPC-H benchmark shows that Sirius can deliver 7$\times$ speedup as a drop-in accelerator for DuckDB~\cite{duckdb} (single-node) and up to 12.5$\times$ speedup as a drop-in accelerator for Apache Doris~\cite{doris} (distributed).
+Our detailed evaluation shows that Sirius delivers 8.3$\times$ and 7.4$\times$ better cost efficiency on TPC-H and ClickBench, respectively, when used as a drop-in accelerator for DuckDB~\cite{duckdb} (single-node), and up to 12.5$\times$ speedup as a drop-in accelerator for Apache Doris~\cite{doris} (distributed).

 Sirius is under a permissive Apache-2.0 license and welcomes contributions and collaboration from the database community.
 We invite researchers and practitioners to build on top of Sirius, with the shared mission of driving the next era of data analytics.